Information decomposition in complex systems via machine learning: Results

-\textbf{Decomposing structural information in a physical system.} Linking structure and dynamics in amorphous materials---complex systems consisting of particles that interact primarily through volume exclusion---has been a longstanding challenge in physics~\cite{argon1979bubbles,falk1998dynamics,manning2011vibrational,richard2020indicators}.
-Searching for signatures of collective behavior in the multitude of microscopic degrees of freedom is an endeavor emblematic of complex systems more generally and one well-suited for machine learning and information theory.
+\textbf{Decomposing structural information in a physical system.} Linking structure and dynamics in amorphous materials---complex systems consisting of particles crowded together in a disordered configuration---has been a longstanding challenge in physics~\cite{argon1979bubbles,falk1998dynamics,manning2011vibrational}.
+In particular, the deformation of amorphous materials generally proceeds in fits and starts, punctuated by sudden, localized rearrangement events reminiscent of earthquakes along a tectonic fault~\cite{dahmen2011simple,murphy2019transforming,richard2020indicators}.
+Where, in the disordered configuration of the particles, is the information about whether a sudden rearrangement is about to occur?
+Searching for signatures of collective behavior in the multitude of microscopic degrees of freedom is an endeavor emblematic of the study of complex systems more generally and one well-suited for machine learning and information theory.
 We accept that the functional relationship between the micro- and macroscale variation is potentially incomprehensible, and are instead interested in the information at the microscale that is maximally predictive of behavior at the macroscale.
 While prior work has analyzed the information content of hand-crafted structural descriptors individually~\cite{dunleavy2012information,jack2014information,dunleavy2015mutual}, the distributed IB searches through the space of information from many structural measurements in combination.

 Two-dimensional simulated glasses, prepared by either rapid or gradual quenching and composed of small (type A) and large (type B) particles that interact with a Lennard-Jones potential, were subjected to global shear deformation~\cite{richard2020indicators}.
-Local regions were identified as the origins of imminent rearrangement and paired with negative samples from elsewhere in the system to create a binary classification dataset.
+For each event, the location that precipitated the rearrangement was identified and paired with negative samples from elsewhere in the system to create a binary classification dataset.